chinapedia/wikipedia.abstract.en/Page/German_language.md

 Early New High German

-Deutsch-Niederländischer_Sprachraum_(nach_Werner_König).png from much of eastern and central Europe.
+from much of eastern and central Europe.
 Areas in the east where German is no longer spoken are marked by lighter shades.]]
 Modern German begins with the Early New High German (ENHG) period, which the influential German philologist Wilhelm Scherer dates 1350–1650, terminating with the end of the Thirty Years' War.[28]
 This period saw the further displacement of Latin by German as the primary language of courtly proceedings and, increasingly, of literature in the German states.
 While these states were still under the control of the Holy Roman Empire and far from any form of unification, the desire for a cohesive written language that would be understandable across the many German-speaking principalities and kingdoms was stronger than ever.
 As a spoken language German remained highly fractured through this period with a vast number of often mutually-incomprehensible regional dialects being spoken throughout the German states; the invention of the printing press c.1440 and the publication of Luther's vernacular translation of the Bible in 1534, however, had an immense effect on standardizing German as a supra-dialectal written language.

 The ENHG period saw the rise of several important cross-regional forms of chancery German, one being _gemeine tiutsch,_ used in the court of the Holy Roman Emperor Maximilian I, and the other being _Meißner Deutsch_, used in the Electorate of Saxony in the Duchy of Saxe-Wittenberg.[29]
 Alongside these courtly written standards, the invention of the printing press led to the development of a number of printers' languages (_Druckersprachen_) aimed at making printed material readable and understandable across as many diverse dialects of German as possible.[30]
-The greater ease of production and increased availability of written texts brought about increased standardization in the written form of the German language.Lutherbibel.jpg translated into German by Martin Luther helped establish modern German]]One of the central events in the development of ENHG was the publication of Luther's translation of the Bible into German (the New Testament in 1522 and the Old Testament, published in parts and completed in 1534).
+The greater ease of production and increased availability of written texts brought about increased standardization in the written form of the German language. translated into German by Martin Luther helped establish modern German]]One of the central events in the development of ENHG was the publication of Luther's translation of the Bible into German (the New Testament in 1522 and the Old Testament, published in parts and completed in 1534).
 Luther based his translation primarily on the _Meißner Deutsch_ of Saxony,[31] spending much time among the population of Saxony researching the dialect so as to make the work as natural and accessible to German speakers as possible.
 Copies of Luther's Bible featured a long list of glosses for each region that translated words which were unknown in the region into the regional dialect.
 Concerning his translation method Luther says the following:

   One who would talk German does not ask the Latin how he shall do it; he must ask the mother in the home, the children on the streets, the common man in the market-place and note carefully how they talk, then translate accordingly.
 They will then understand what is said to them because it is German.
 When Christ says 'ex abundantia cordis os loquitur,' I would translate, if I followed the papists, _aus dem Überflusz des Herzens redet der Mund_.
 But tell me is this talking German?
 What German understands such stuff?
 No, the mother in the home and the plain man would say, _Wesz das Herz voll ist, des gehet der Mund über_.[32]